AlexBAV/corsl/README.md

 `cppwinrt` was created as a language projection for Windows Runtime, which is supported by Windows 8 or later operating systems.
 It is impossible to use in prior Windows versions.

-One of the goals of `corsl` library was being able to use it under Windows Vista or later operating system.
+One of the goals of `corsl` library was being able to use it under Windows Vista or later operating systems.

 Library is header-only and consists of several headers.
 The only external dependency is `cppwinrt` library.
 For simplicity, there is header `all.h`, which includes all other headers, except `cancel.h` and `auto_cancel_timer.h` headers.

-`cancel.h` and `auto_cancel_timer.h` headers additionally depend on [`Boost.Intrusive`](http://www.boost.org/doc/libs/1_64_0/doc/html/intrusive.html) library and therefore are not included by default. `Boost.Intrusive` is a header-only library distributed with `boost`.
+`cancel.h` and `auto_cancel_timer.h` headers additionally depend on [`Boost.Intrusive`](http://www.boost.org/doc/libs/1_65_1/doc/html/intrusive.html) library and therefore are not included by default. `Boost.Intrusive` is a header-only library distributed with `boost`.

 ## Compiler Support

-The library has been tested on Microsoft Visual Studio 2017 Version 15.2 (26430.4).
+The library has been tested on Microsoft Visual Studio 2017 Version 15.4.1.

 ## Documentation